 Travis Air Force Base Southwest is a suburban neighborhood (based on population density) located in Fairfield, California.

-Travis Air Force Base Southwest real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) townhomes and apartment complexes/high-rise apartments.
+Travis Air Force Base Southwest real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) townhomes and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Travis Air Force Base Southwest neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Did you know that the Travis Air Force Base Southwest neighborhood has more Austrian and Scots-Irish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Travis Air Force Base Southwest neighborhood has more Austrian and Welsh ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 5.3% of this neighborhood's residents have Austrian ancestry and 3.6% have Scots-Irish ancestry.
+In fact, 5.2% of this neighborhood's residents have Austrian ancestry and 2.7% have Welsh ancestry.

 Travis Air Force Base Southwest is also pretty special linguistically.
 Significantly, 7.3% of its residents five years old and above primarily speak Italian at home.
 While this may seem like a small percentage, it is higher than 96.2% of the neighborhoods in America.